 Project A project that GreenHopper is used in.
 The structure may contain issues from other projects, they will not be affected.
 GreenHopper 5.8 or later: Multiple projects may be selected.
 The issues from all selected projects will be synchronized using the same Global Rank field.
 Auto-add Subtasks When turned on, sub-tasks will be automatically added to the structure and forced to stay under their respective parent issues, like they do on GreenHopper's Planning Board.
-This works similarly to Sub-Tasks Synchronizer (see page 108).
+This works similarly to Sub-Tasks Synchronizer (see page 113).
 Rank Field The field of type "GreenHopper Rank" that holds the rank (backlog order) for the selected Project.
 If you do not wish to synchronize rank, select Don't synchronize .

-Epic Field The field of type "Labels" that is used to hold the key of the Epic that the story belongs to.
-Typically named "Epic/Theme".
-If you do not wish to synchronize Epics content, select Don't synchronize.
-The synchronizer allows to select an Epic/Theme field even if it is applicable only to some of the available issue types.
-When the synchronizer should set a value to an Epic/Theme field, it will not make a change if the field is not applicable to the issue type of the changed issue.
-Epic Type Relevant only if an Epic Field is selected.
-Defines an issue type that is treated as Epic - typically named "Epic".
-All issues placed under an issue of this type in the structure will be updated to have Epic Field point to that issue.
+Epic Field

+The field holding the Epic that the story belongs to.